 45 real life cases explained from a constitutional perspective.
 Here you will see the underpinning knowledge in action.
-The key is not to see this as explaining how to ‘treat pathology’ but to see that we can use the underpinning constitutional diagnostic approach on a very wide range of case types.
+The key is not to see this as explaining how to ‘treat pathology’ but to see that we can use the underpinning constitutional diagnostic approach on a very wide range of case types and get a result.
+Here we see that we don’t treat any conditions!
+This will change the way you understand therapeutics because it will demonstrate the full potency of the constitutional therapeutic approach.
+‘Remove obstructions – trust nature’.

 Moving away from the fallacy of a pathology led approach, you will see how logical the constitutional approach is.
 In all my practice years I am yet to meet a patient who cannot understand what I do and what I am going to do as part of treatment.
 The most rewarding part of this journey is being able to see what is in trouble, explain it to the patient and then confidently solve the problem.

-Just think you can leave behind all those palliative modalities, cut to the chase DONE!
+Just think you can leave behind all those palliative modalities, no pins no pills, just juice – cut to the chase DONE!

 What You Will Learn